wecodemore/wpstarter/docs/how.md

 ### 6. `.gitignore` step

-When using a version control system (VCS) it is important to keep out from it files that contains critical informations.
+When using a version control system (VCS) it is important to keep out from it files that contains critical information.
 For WP Starter installations it mostly means the `.env` file.
 Moreover, files that are managed via Composer should be keep out of version control as well.

 This step creates in project folder a `.gitignore` file that makes the popular Git VCS ignore `.env` file and all the Composer dependencies (including WordPress package).
 This step can be disabled and customized using `composer.json` settings.